rolobio/DictORM/README.md

 >>> aly['manager'] == steve
 True

 # Define that "subordinates" contains many rows by using ">".
-Greater
+Greater-Than
-# than is used over "in" because __contains__ overwrites what is returned
+# is used over "in" because __contains__ overwrites what is returned
 # with a True/False.
 So ">" is used.
 >>> Person['subordinates'] = Person['id'] > Person['manager_id']
 >>> list(steve['subordinates'])